Peptic Ulcer Symptoms, Diagnosis, and Treatment

 Peptic ulcers are small wounds that form on the inner lining of the stomach and the upper section of the small intestine.
 Acute peptic ulcer complications are harmful developments of these wounds, such as internal bleeding, severe abdominal cavity infection, and systemic infections.
 Experiencing these complications is typically a serious medical emergency that requires prompt medical attention since, if left untreated, they can be life-threatening.

-What causes acute peptic ulcer complications?
+What causes these complications?

 The formation of peptic ulcers is triggered by acid eating away at the inner layer of the digestive tract.
 If an ulcer becomes deep or severe, it can penetrate the stomach or duodenal wall, leading to bleeding or perforation, which are serious complications.